jruas/Project2021/README.md

 **_CSV_** was the module imported to allow reading the csv file containing the Iris Fisher Dataset.
 The csv module implements classes to read and write tabular data in CSV format.
 [6]

 **_Pandas_** was the module imported to create a database with the variables exported from the csv file.
-As it will be explained below, it was the easier way to get the analysis of those variables, as Pandas has spefic functions for data analysis.
-Pandas is a module widely used for data science / data analytics.
+As it will be explained below, this was the easiest way to get the analysis of those variables, as Pandas has spefic functions for data analysis.
+Pandas is a widely used module for data science / data analytics.
 [7]

 **_Matplotlib_** was the module imported for plotting the histograms and scatters required in the project.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.[8]

 ### Reading from CSV:
 The dataset was downloaded in CSV format and saved in the project folder [9].
-To read and access the data, this was the code used:
+This was the code used to read and access the data:

 <img src="images/readingCSV.png" width="450">

 An empty dict called data was defined, and then for each row of the CSV file, the header of the column and the respective value were appended do the dict[10].
 The data exported from the CSV file was string type.
 For this analysis it was necessary to convert the data into floats[11].
-To convert all data into floats, keeping the info organized as per the CSV columns, it was used the code below, where the conversion was for done for each column in separate:
+To convert all data into floats, keeping the info organized as per the CSV columns, the code below was used, in which the conversion for each column was done separatly:

 <img src="images/floatingData.png" width="450">

 ### Creating Dataframe
-From the lists obtained on the step described above, it was first created a Dict with the info from all columns organized[12].
-With that Dict, it was then created a dataframe using the module pandas[13], as it is exemplified below:
+From the lists obtained in the step described above, a Dict was first created,  with the info from all columns organized[12].
+With that Dict, a dataframe using the module pandas was then created[13], as it is exemplified below:

 <img src="images/dataframe.png" width="450">

 ### Variables Analysis
-After the dataframe was created, it was used the built-in function describe() from pandas to get the analysis of each variable automatically.
+After the dataframe was created, the built-in function describe() from pandas was used to get the analysis of each variable automatically.
-As the goal was to analyse generally and then locally (i.e, for each species), the describe function was used for each of the species besides the general analysis.
+As the goal was to analyse first generally and then locally (i.e, for each species), the describe function was used for each of the species besides the general analysis.
 The precision of data was set to 2 decimal places [14].

 <img src="images/describe.png" width="450">

 ### Writing into txt File
 First, an empty textfile was created - VariablesSummary.txt.
-The outputs of that analysis was written into a text file that is also included in the project folder.
-To write the outputs of the analysis into that file, it was created the code below:
+The outputs of that analysis were written into a text file that is also included in the project folder.
+To write the outputs of the analysis into that file, the code below was created:

 <img src="images/writingFile.png" width="450">